Last updated: 20 September 2021

-- DO find out how you’ll get your money back from the new supplier (If you have credit on account with the bust supplier).
+- DO find out how you’ll get your money back from the new supplier (if you have credit on account with the failed supplier).

 - Expect the failed supplier’s administrators to contact you about paying back any money you owe (if you owe your old energy supplier money).

-- Cancel you direct debit with the old supplier.
+- Cancel your direct debit with the old supplier.

 - DO NOT switch away immediately as this may complicate the transfer.
 Wait for the new energy supplier to contact you first.

-- DO NOT hang around with the new energysupplier if they offer you a lousy deal.
-To check how your new deal stacks up do a price comparison.
+- DO NOT hang around with the new energy supplier if they offer you a lousy deal.
+To check how your new deal stacks up do an energy price comparison.

 FREQUENTLY ASKED QUESTIONS

 My energy supplier has gone bust.
 What happens now?

 Ofgem, the regulator, will appoint a new energy supplier — referred to as the supplier of last resort, or SoLR — for affected customers.
 This new supplier is appointed following a competitive bidding process.
 The process takes only a few days.
 Ofgem will announce the appointment on their website.